subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```

 :::info
 Pay attention to the fact that we did not use a `Map<string, >` object, because for a single `accountId` there could be multiple entries.
 What we care about storing, in this case, is the relationship between the event data, stored in a model, and the accountId which is related to it.
-This is so that, when the `Account` model for an `accountId` is created, we can add that information to the Event model.
+This is so that, when the `Account` model for a `accountId` is created, we can add that information to the Event model.
 :::

-When all of this is done, we want to treat the set of `accountId`s, create a database Model for each of them, then go back and add the `Account` information in all of the Event Models (for this we are going to re-use the existing `getAccount` function).
+When all of this is done, we want to treat the set of `accountId`s, create a database Model for each of them, then go back and add the `Account` information in all the Event Models (for this we are going to re-use the existing `getAccount` function).
 Finally, save all the created and modified database models.
-Let's take the code inside `processor.run()` and change it so it looks like this:
+Let's take the code inside `processor.run()` and change it, so it looks like this:

 ```typescript
 processor.run(new TypeormDatabase(), async (ctx) => {